philleski/cabana/README.md

 Copy the file ecoe.pgn to the project directory and run `prep/build_openings.py`.
 If successful it should generate an openings.json file.

+Finally, run `prep/logo.py` to create the logo and favicon.

 ## Running

 Install node modules: `npm install`